Michael Rezendes: LDS Church scandal

-On August 4th, 2022, Rezendes published "Seven years of sex abuse: How Mormon officials let it happen" which described how the Church of Jesus Christ of Latter-day Saints (LDS Church) had handled certain sexual abuse allegations received through their help line.
-The article revealed a number of instances where LDS Church knew about sexual abuse and did not report it to civil authorities because such communication was claimed by the Church to have been given under clergy privilege under state law.
+On August 4, 2022, Rezendes published "Seven years of sex abuse: How Mormon officials let it happen," which described how the Church of Jesus Christ of Latter-day Saints (LDS Church) had handled certain sexual abuse allegations received through their help line.
+The article revealed a number of instances in which LDS Church knew about sexual abuse but did not report it to civil authorities because such communication was claimed by the Church to have been given under clergy privilege under state law.
 There have been criticisms of Rezendes' article from the LDS Church and church members, including allegations of misrepresentation of evidence found in court cases relied upon in the article.
 However, the church's official statement did not dispute any facts in Rezendes' story.

+Alaska Daily

+From 2022 to 2023, Rezendes worked as a staff writer for 10 episodes in ABC's crime drama Alaska Daily.
+The show stars Hilary Swank, a journalist who, after fumbling a major story about a U.S. general, leaves New York to work for The Daily Alaskan, a fictional newspaper based on the Anchorage Daily News, in Anchorage, Alaska.
+The show was inspired by the 2019 Anchorage Daily News and ProPublica article series Lawless: Sexual Violence in Alaska, as well as subsequent related reporting by the project's lead reporter Kyle Hopkins.
+In May 2023, ABC cancelled the series after one season.

 Books

-He is a co-author of Betrayal: The Crisis in the Catholic Church, and a contributing author to Sin Against the Innocents: Sexual Abuse by Priests and the Role of the Catholic Church.
+He is a co-author (along with Matt Carroll and Sacha Pfeiffer) of Betrayal: The Crisis in the Catholic Church, and a contributing author to Sin Against the Innocents: Sexual Abuse by Priests and the Role of the Catholic Church.